ShafayetAhmad/SMARTCITY/README.md

 ## Contact:

-For questions or inquiries, please contact [Shafayet Ahmad Kanon] at [shafayet.ahmad1@gmail.com].
+For questions or inquiries, please contact [Shafayet Ahmad Kanon](twitter.com/shafayetahmadk).

 We look forward to building a smarter town together!